Programmatic Advertising: Make It Part Of Your Advertising Strategy!

 Why Use Programmatic Advertising?

-Although there may be some concerns, I do believe that programmatic advertising benefits prevail the concerns as programmatic technology is continually working towards identifying and solving some issues in an effort to further tune-up marketers' campaigns.
+Although there may be some concerns, I do believe that programmatic advertising benefits prevail the concerns as programmatic technology is continually working towards identifying and solving some issues to further tune up marketers' campaigns.

 We can expect programmatic advertising to continue to grow.
 In the US, 85% of digital display advertising spending was transacted through programmatic technology in 2020.

 According to eMarketer, programmatic spending is forecast to grow to 86.5% of all digital display advertising spend in 2021 despite a downturn due to the pandemic.

 Before programmatic advertising, ordering, setting up, and reporting on ads all had to be carried out manually.

 Both publishers and advertisers may find themselves struggling with the management of ad space and manually negotiating the sale and purchase of ads is a time-consuming process.